LostAlone: Exposure and Press

 Following and in support of the release of the singles "Blood Is Sharp", "Unleash The Sands Of All Time" and "Elysium" the band have received significant national and international press interest, most notable being support from Bruce Dickinson (of Iron Maiden) on his BBC Radio 6music rock show.
 Following an interview on the show, Bruce listed the band in his top 5 singles of 2006. and has regularly played the various singles on his show.
 Zane Lowe has also regularly included the band on his evening radio show on BBC Radio 1.

 The music videos for the singles "Blood Is Sharp" and "Unleash The Sands Of All Time" have been in rotation on many music channels across Europe / UK, including MTV, VH1, and Scuzz.Some high-profile bands have declared support for the band by mentioning them frequently in interviews around the world, including all members of My Chemical Romance, Gerard Way, Hayley Williams, Jared Leto, and Bruce Dickinson.
 The band were nominated for Best British newcomer at the 2007 Kerrang!
 Awards which they attended.

 Since the release of the first single 'Do You Get What You Pray For?' from their new album, the band have been gaining huge support from the music press and radio.
 The first single received 'Single of the Week' status on both Kerrang Radio and XFM, plus Radio One's Zane Lowe showed big support to the track playing it every week.
 The video also gained 'Video of the week' on Kerrang TV and has stayed in the Hot Rock top 20 for weeks.
 Scuzz TV also play-listed the video and championed the band.

 Single "Love Will Eat You Alive" was placed on the Radio One "In New Music We Trust" playlist, and has had frequent airplay by several Radio One DJs including Fearne Cotton and Scott Mills.
 In an interview with Rock & Rose, singer Steven Battelle expressed surprise at this level of mainstream exposure: "Being play-listed on Radio 1, that's huge.
 You get spot plays on the evening shows but now we're proper daytime radio and that's not something that I thought would happen with our band, not straight away anyway."

 Pre release the hype surrounding the artistic quality of Shapes of Screams was talked about by many contemporary bands using the social networking site Twitter to show support for the record.

-Steven Battelle became a permanent fixture in Kerrang! being featured in almost every issue since 2012 with highlights including 92% on the Ultimate Rockstar Test and being named as the 26th Greatest rockstar living in the world today where he appeared on the cover.
+Steven Battelle was featured occasionally in Kerrang! with highlights including 92% on the Ultimate Rockstar Test and being named as the 26th Greatest rockstar living in the world today where he appeared on the cover.

 In 2024 Steven Battelle gave an exclusive interview to the People Behind The Pedals podcast where he talked about his guitars, equipment and recent writing collaboration with McFly.